 In 2016 I moved to the Complex Care Service as a Clinical Nurse Consultant.
 Then in August this year I was successful in becoming the Nurse Unit Manager of Wallaby Ward for the next twelve months.

 Talk us through what a typical day looks like?

-A typical day includes meeting with the ANUM first thing to discuss patient numbers including current numbers and expected admissions and discharges for the day.
+A typical day includes meeting with the Associate Nurse Unit Manager first thing to discuss patient numbers, including current numbers and expected admissions and discharges for the day.
 We also look at staffing numbers for the day and the days ahead.
-I review the schedule/booked visits of the staff on the road to decide if we have capacity to provide more visits which means accepting new referrals.
+I review the schedule/booked visits of the staff on the road to decide if we have capacity to provide more visits, which means accepting new referrals.
 I then attend the RCH daily huddle to hear about the access and flow of the hospital for the day.
-Following this the day flies by with meetings, emails, recruitment, supporting staff and reviewing our processes to ensure we are providing Great care.
+Following this, the day flies by with meetings, emails, recruitment, supporting staff and reviewing our processes to ensure we are providing GREAT care.

 What is the most rewarding thing about your current role?